SirRyu99/Just-Cause-3-autosplitter/README.md

 - It doesn’t split when you complete a daredevil jump.
 - If you kill Di Ravello or interact with the trigger at the end of the Sky Fortress DLC, you have to split manually because the autosplitter will split after you exit the mission.
 - It does not split Mister Snowman or other secret/easter egg runs.
-- When you start it, it takes 10 seconds before the splitting and the load remover become active.
+- When you start the game or start livesplit while the game is running, it takes 10 seconds before the splitting and the load remover become active.
 This is due to if you restart the game in 100%, the game spits out random values which would make the autosplitter split falsely.

 ## Currently known bugs: